Bira/octopus-carnival/_posts/2019-08-05-dnd-to-ravenloft.md

 scared.
 I'm not bragging about my own skills - rather, I'm saying OG Ravenloft is _that_ good.

-There was never an officially announced decision or anything, but our little "D&D" group never played another D&D session after that.
+There was never an officially announced decision or anything, but our "D&D" group never played another D&D session after that.
 The backup GURPS Ravenloft game became our main event.
+I never set out to do this intentionally, but I can't say I'm not happy with the result.

 Tune in next time to learn how Ravenloft claimed yet another party of unwary adventurers.